Internals for plugins¶

 This method can be used to queue up a non-SELECT SQL query to be executed against a single write connection to the database.

-You can pass additional SQL parametercs as a tuple or list.
+You can pass additional SQL parameters as a tuple or dictionary.

 By default queries are considered to be "fire and forget" - they will be added to the queue and executed in a separate thread while your code can continue to do other things.
 The method will return a UUID representing the queued task.